Holistic Nutrition: "Fudge" Without the Fudge

 So how did I discover this gem?

-Well, I've been steeped in the Wise Woman Tradition for a very long time.
+Well, I've been steeped in the wise woman ways for a very long time.

 As you may know, nourishment is one of the main tenets of the Wise Woman Tradition—right up there with local plants and self love.